What is the Silent Way approach?

-If they prefer a traditional approach it’s because they are unable to let go beyond their prejudices on language learning (hey can’t, for examples, not take notes or translate), it can also be because they are not present to themselves (before learning a language, they need to learn about their own person).
+If they prefer a traditional approach it’s because they are unable to let go beyond their prejudices on language learning (they can’t, for example, not take notes or translate), it can also be because they are not present to themselves (before learning a language, they need to learn about their own person).

 If they prefer the silent way, it’s because they learnt better (in terms of language) and they felt better during their learning process.
 Students usually like the Silent Way because they could really improve their language by themselves.

 - In what ways can you see the students apply what they have learnt in the classroom?

 We can see it immediately by the feed-back in class and outside class.
 They express more and more in the target language, they take initiatives and demand more.
 The best way to see that they applied what they learnt is to keep in touch after class and communicate (email, phone, letters).

 - Is The Silent Way effective for all levels of language, or is it too focused on beginners?
 If so, what changes can be made in the varying degrees of lessons to make it appropriate for all?

 The silent way is effective for all levels but beginner silent way teachers usually find it easier to start with beginners because they need to explore the material and the rest.
 The more the silent way teacher experiments, the better she understands that Silent Way goes far beyond the material.
 We can have a Silent Way class without charts, rods, pointers, silence.
 Silent way is appropriate for all levels.